"Most people, most of the time, learn most of what they know outside the classroom." - George Tressel (1990)

 Fax: (514) 398-8361

 Sanofi Pasteur, the vaccines division of Sanofi, provides more than 1 billion doses of vaccine each year, making it possible to immunize more than 500 million people across the globe.
-A world leader in the vaccine industry, Sanofi Pasteur offers the broadest range of vaccines protecting against 20 infectious diseases.
+A world leader in the vaccine industry, Sanofi Pasteur produces a portfolio of high quality vaccines that match its areas of expertise and meet public health demand.
 The company's heritage, to create vaccines that protect life, dates back more than a century.
 Sanofi Pasteur is the largest company entirely dedicated to vaccines.
 Every day, the company invests more than EUR 1 million in research and development.
-For more information, please visit: www.sanofipasteur.com or www.sanofipasteur.ca
+For more information, please visit: www.sanofipasteur.com or www.sanofipasteur.us

 Canadians for Health Research